Mindfulness, the practice of directing your awareness to the present, is the latest buzzword in the wellness community — and for good reason.

 Close your laptop, switch off the TV, and step away from your desk.

-Mindful eating is about focusing solely on the food in front of you, not your emails, a magazine, or the latest episode of New Girl.
+Mindful eating is about focusing solely on the food in front of you, not your emails, or a magazine.

 Even listening to music or podcasts can be too distracting — research shows that the noise your food makes when you eat can significantly influence how much food you consume.

 This “Crunch Effect” suggests you’re likely to eat less if you’re aware of the sounds you make as you eat.